 To introduce an all-way stop control at an intersection, additional signage and pavement markings are required (i.e. additional stop signs, all-way signage tabs, stop bars, crosswalks, etc.).
+Sidewalk concrete work is required at Chestnut Street and Palace Street, as well as at the Crawforth Street/Stewart Street intersection.

 The change in traffic control will be communicated with advance warning signage as identified in Ontario Traffic Manual - Book 6, Warning Signs.
 A temporary Stop Ahead sign and New Burst sign will be placed in advance of the intersection to notify drivers that they are approaching a new stop controlled intersection.
-Depending on the road geometry, the stop ahead signage may be permanent.
-The temporary advance warning signage will remain in place for a period of at least thirty (30) days, or until drivers become familiar with the installation of the new traffic control device.